plai2010/xlogin/readme.txt

 = Does this work with WordPress version X? =

-This plugin is developed on WordPress 5.3.
-It has not been tried on any other version.
+This plugin was originally developed on WordPress 5.3.
+It works on 5.3 and 5.4, but has not been tried on any other version.

 = Does this work with PHP 5.x? =